 Council Tax – known as the IBI – is also a lot cheaper than British Council Tax bills.
 You’ll pay the regional SUMA or town hall office based on the valor catastral, or rateable value, of your property, but it’s roughly one quarter the amount you’d pay in the UK for a similar property band.

 Other expenses can be overlooked by people retiring to Spain.
-Many Spanish properties have swimming polls, and pool costs can be expensive for cleaning, chemicals, heating and operating water filters.
-If you move to a community property with shared grounds and a community pool, make sure you’re clear on ground rent and service charges.
+Many Spanish properties have swimming pools, and pool costs can be expensive for cleaning, chemicals, heating and operating water filters.
+If you move to a property with shared grounds and a communal pool, make sure you’re clear on ground rent and service charges.
 Many retirees heading for communities with shared pool and grounds will need to pay service charges for upkeep.

 Retiring to Spain – tax

-Tax isn’t straightforward, and it’s best to get professional advice from an independent financial advisor who specialises on retirement abroad.
-Otherwise you could end up paying double tax on income both in the UK and in Spain.
-However, with careful planning you can offset income your pay tax on in the UK against tax liabilities in Spain and become more tax efficient.
+Tax isn’t straightforward, and it’s best to get professional advice from an independent financial adviser who specialises in retirement abroad.
+Otherwise, you could end up paying double tax on income both in the UK and in Spain.
+However, with careful planning, you can offset income you pay tax on in the UK against tax liabilities in Spain and become more tax efficient.

 Tax is an issue if you spend more than 183 days living in Spain.
 Hit day 184, and you become a Spanish resident for tax purposes.
 If this applies to you, you’ll need to apply for an NIE (a tax identification number) in Spain and let HMRC know you are now a tax resident of Spain.
 While you should get independent advice, a general rule as a UK citizen living in Spain is that you will be liable to pay income tax on any worldwide income – and that includes the UK state pension and income from personal/private pensions.
 However, you won’t have to pay any UK taxes on your pension income.
 Other types of income, such as income you make from renting a home in the UK is liable for tax in the UK, which you can offset against tax liabilities in Spain.